Vardot/vardoc/README.md

  distribution delivered to you by [Vardot](https://www.vardot.com)

 This distribution is sponsored and developed by [Vardot](https://www.vardot.com).
-Initial building, ongoing maintenance and development
+Initial building, ongoing maintenance and development.